TheDerpySage/clover-picker/README.md

 Individual board views give links to a web render of the thread as it was, an images only view with a full size view (supports webms), a ZIP download link, and an update checker to see if the thread has an available update (with the ability to do so right from the view) or is closed.

-Menu will update with new boards with a refresh of the site by copying the index, download, update, and images PHP pages into any new board folders.
+Menu will update with new boards with a refresh of the site.

 All POST and GET inputs are either validated or scrubbed.